 Assuming that your wood stove provides a place to put one, the first course of action is to get a couple of inexpensive soup pots-big ones.
 Actually, you might be able to get one almost free at a thrift store or garage sale, so look around to see what you can find.
 Fill them with water and put them on the wood stove.
 The heat will evaporate the water inside and produce humidity for your home.
 If you want, you can add wood stove simmering spices to make you home smell nice as the water evaporates.
 The people living with you in your closed up house will appreciate the fragrance.
 My stove will accommodate two pots, so I have two really large pots going most of the time (one is removed when I want to heat water for tea, heat something up, or make soup).

 Sometimes using the pots just doesn’t help enough, unfortunately.
 It’s during those times that I leave the bathroom door open when I shower and turn off the ceiling fan.
 The ceiling fan normally takes the humidity outside, which is a really good thing to do in summer when you don’t want things rotting inside the house.
 During the winter, it seems like a better idea to allow the steam to get out into the house.
 Of course, you’ll need to exercise more caution to ensure everyone keeps their privacy intact.
+We actually have a few Ceiling Fans in our home.
+I think that they are such classic pieces that never go out of style.
+Plus, they help to control the temperature in your rooms so they are incredibly useful.

 Winter is also a dandy time to make soup.
 It’s possible for me to make soup on my wood stove when it’s completely fired up.
 However, there are a lot of times where I still need to use the stove.
 In those cases, I keep the stove’s vent fan off so that the steam from the soup stays in the house.
 Not only does the house get humidified, but it also helps build a healthy appetite.